-2. A description of a person who has gone offline, yet is still appearing as though they are still logged into chat or other service.
-Often when this occurs if the user attempts to log in again they will receive an error indicating they are already logged in and will have to wait for their account be timed out.
+4. Ghost also describes a person who has gone offline, but appears to be logged in to chat or another service.
+When this occurs, the user will receive an error indicating they are already logged in upon attempting to rejoin, forcing them to wait for their account time out.

-This is commonly done in a corporate environment where the same operating system and corporate software needs to be installed on dozens of different computers.
+6. When using Norton's Ghost, ghosting is the method of copying the complete hard drive contents to a CD or network drive.
+Once ghosted, this image can be distributed over several computers.
+Ghosting is commonly done in a corporate environment where the same operating system and corporate software needs to be installed on many different computers.